Whitworth Appraisals has answers to "Frequently Asked Questions"

 What are the reasons someone would need a real estate appraisal?
 (List of questions)There are many reasons to purchase an appraisal with the most common reason being real estate and mortgage transactions.
 Other reasons for getting an appraisal include:

 What is the difference between an appraisal and a home inspection?
-(List of questions)Appraisers do not do provide house inspections and are not home inspectors.
+(List of questions)Appraisers do not provide house inspections except if they are also professional home inspectors.
 A third-party home inspector will evaluate the structure of the property, from the roof to the foundation.
 Commonly, a home inspection report will evaluate the amenities and the requirements of the home: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Home inspectors, unlike appraisers, do not provide a professional opinion of value for the property.

 Is an appraisal the same as a comparative (or competitive) market analysis(CMA)?
 (List of questions)Frankly, it's night and day.
 What the CMA relies upon are superficial trends.
 Appraisals use similar sales which are selected from verifiable sources.
 Also, the appraisal looks at other factors like condition, location and replacement prices.
 The CMA will provide a non-specific figure.
 An appraisal delivers a defensible and carefully documented opinion of value.